niuers/Distributed-System-Design-Review/Approach System Design Questions.md

 1. Focus on Scalability, Performance, Availability
 1. Need find trade-offs between different qualities
 1. CAP Theorem
-   * It tells me that I should be choosing between Availability and consistency, we choose availability.
+   * It tells me that I should be choosing between Availability and consistency, we choose availability, i.e. prefer to show stale data over no data at all.

 # Step 2: Create a high level design